Stories

 That's when "[e]xtreme ideas and radical ideologies cropped up among the student body.
 The lack of adult supervision ... meant that budding nazis [such as] Ken Mieske and Steve Strasser could be overlooked."

-In November 1988, the pair, along with Grant High homecoming king Kyle Brewster, murdered Mulugeta Seraw in the explosive culmination of a sequence of events understandable as a sort of white supremacist coming-out.
+In November 1988, the pair, along with Grant High homecoming king Kyle Brewster, murdered Mulugeta Seraw in the explosive culmination of a sequence of events understandable as a sort of white supremacist public emergence.
 Strasser was an MLC student, and Mieske—known as "Ken Death," or "Batman" for his murder weapon of choice—a regular visitor.

 The cover of Mannie Murphy's 2021 graphic novel.